Quick guide into formatting pitched, press-releases, follow-up messages and send outs with markdown.

 When you send a press release via send-outs, you can specify a signature that will be added before the unsubscribe link.

-This signature should be set by you manually once.
-After set, it will be used for every send-out.
-When you change it for send-out it will be set as the last used one and available for new send-outs in the future.
+This signature need to be set manually only once.
+After itβs set, it will be used for every send-out.

 Here is the sample signature, which you can customize and put into in the send-outs.